-It’s the old conundrum of the crossword versus the narrative writ large — game as abstract puzzle or game as embodied experience.
+It’s the old conundrum of the crossword versus the narrative — game as abstract puzzle or game as embodied experience.
 Killworth remained doctrinally, ideologically wedded to the former while Cooke was eager to see games in the latter light.
 Read in the light of this reality, this debate that keeps returning over and over to “examine” takes on a whole new level of meaning.
 Cooke complains about the lack of an “examine” command.
 Killworth responds, reasonably enough, that there’s really no need for an “examine” command in Topologika games.
 Cooke remains unsatisfied because a game so minimalist that it doesn’t need “examine” isn’t a game he wants to play.
 The lack of “examine,” in other words, isn’t the disease but a symptom of the deeper problem that Cooke can’t quite articulate.
-The reality was that most gamers shared his preference for more fictionally experiential games, that the medium in general had been moving steadily in this direction for years.
-And that in a nutshell is why Topologika adventure games weren’t going to set the world on fire.
+Most gamers shared his preference for more experiential games; the medium in general had been moving in this direction for years.
+And that in a nutshell is why Topologika adventure games weren’t ever going to set the world on fire.

-Subsequent exchanges among Cooke, Killworth, and eventually also Kerslake, which continued for some eighteen months, unfortunately grew progressively more petty and less illuminating, serving mainly as an object lesson to creators that there’s little to be gained in attempting to rebut criticism.
+Subsequent exchanges among Cooke, Killworth, and eventually also Brian Kerslake, which continued for some eighteen months, grow progressively more petty and less illuminating, serving mainly as an object lesson to creators that there’s little to be gained in attempting to rebut criticism.
 In the meantime, new Topologika adventures continued to appear.
 Killworth wrote and published two sequels to Countdown to Doom, Return to Doom and The Last Days of Doom, in 1988 and 1990 respectively, and in 1989 came Jonathan Partington’s Shakespeare-themed Avon, which had been available to Phoenix users for seven years.
-Perhaps in an effort to boost flagging sales, both Avon and The Last Days of Doom also included an additional “B-side” adventure: a republished Murdac in the case of the former, another old Phoenix game called Hezarin in that of the latter.
-Topologika also funded ports of the T/SAL interpreter and thus their entire adventure catalog to quite a number of disk-drive-equipped platforms beyond the BBC Micro, including the Amstrad CPC and PCW, the IBM PC, the Sinclair Spectrum, the Acorn Electron and Archimedes, and the Atari ST. The end of the line didn’t come until 1992, with the publication of Spy Snatcher, a Thackray/Partington game that had been one of the last new adventures made available to players on the Phoenix mainframe itself circa 1988.
-I’d be tempted to also name Spy Snatcher as the last all-text game to be sold as a conventional boxed product for store shelves, except that by 1992 the Topologika games were so poorly distributed that just about the only way to get one was to call up Topologika themselves and ask for one.
-All of the old adventures remained notionally available, in the sense that you wouldn’t find them in Topologika’s catalogs but they would sell you a copy from their warehouse stock if you asked them, until 1999, when Graham Nelson and Adam Atkinson convinced Kerslake and the Cambridge professors to release the whole collection as freeware.
+Both Avon and The Last Days of Doom also included an additional “B-side” adventure: a republished Murdac in the case of the former, another old Phoenix game called Hezarin in that of the latter.
+Topologika funded ports of the T/SAL interpreter and thus their entire adventure catalog to quite a number of disk-drive-equipped platforms other than the BBC Micro, including the Amstrad CPC and PCW, the IBM PC, the Sinclair Spectrum, the Acorn Electron and Archimedes, and the Atari ST. The end of the line didn’t come until 1992, with the publication of Spy Snatcher, a Thackray/Partington game that had been one of the last new adventures made available to players on the Phoenix mainframe circa 1988.
+I’d be tempted to also name Spy Snatcher as the last all-text game to be sold as a conventional boxed product on store shelves, except that by 1992 the Topologika games were so poorly distributed that just about the only way to get one was to call up Topologika themselves and ask for one.
+All of the old adventures remained notionally available, in the sense that you wouldn’t find them in Topologika’s catalogs but they would sell you a copy from their warehouse stock if you asked them, until 1999, when Graham Nelson and Adam Atkinson convinced the Kerslakes and the Cambridge professors to release the whole collection as freeware.
 Those gentlemen and others have since done stellar work preserving not only the Topologika versions but also the Phoenix mainframe originals.

 Even in their commercial heyday, such as it was, the Topologika adventures were never more than cult titles, beloved by an enthusiastic but tiny base of players.
-And by “tiny” I mean really tiny; I would suspect that some later Topologika adventures may not have made it to four digits in total sales.
+And by “tiny” I mean really tiny; some later Topologika adventures never made it to four digits in total sales.
 Given this, and given that they were downright reactionary in their refusal to evolve with the times — one can’t help but think of former silent-movie stars railing against the talkies when reading some of Killworth’s comments — you might well be wondering why I’ve chosen to give them as much attention as I have.
-The historical argument is that T/SAL represents the first custom adventure-authoring language to be made available to the public — assuming your definition of “public” is inclusive enough to stand in for “people with access to Cambridge’s Phoenix mainframe” — and the first game made with it, the monstrous Acheton, was also the first text adventure to be made in Britain, the starting point of a whole national tradition.
-As such, the later history of T/SAL and the games it spawned are well worth documenting.
+The historical argument is that T/SAL represents the first specialized adventure-authoring language to be made available to the public — assuming your definition of “public” is inclusive enough to stand in for “people with access to Cambridge’s Phoenix mainframe” — and the first game made with it, the monstrous Acheton, was also the first text adventure to be made in Britain, the starting point of a whole national tradition.
+As such, the later history of T/SAL and the games it spawned is well worth documenting.

 The aesthetic argument is more subtle but also more compelling.
 The Phoenix games represent the most uncompromising examples ever of a certain school of text-adventure design that would see the genre as one of the world’s ultimate tests of logic, organizational ability, and sheer dogged willpower.
-You don’t so much play a Phoenix game as you assault it, problem by problem, maze by maze, restarting again and again to optimize your play and, often, to save that pesky expiring light source, mapping out meter by hard-fought meter your path to victory against a game that literally wants to kill you every chance it gets.
+You don’t so much play a Phoenix game as you assault it, problem by problem, maze by maze, restarting again and again to optimize your play and mapping out meter by hard-fought meter your path to victory against a game that wants to kill you every chance it gets.
 That’s not quite what most of us are looking for when we sit down to play a game.
-Yet there’s a certain purity, one might even say an aesthetic beauty, to the Phoenix games’ refusal to allow distractions like story texture and player convenience to obscure their diamond-hard spine.
+Yet there’s a certain purity to the Phoenix games’ refusal to allow distractions like story texture and player convenience to obscure their diamond-hard spine.
 They’re like the Lloyd’s building in London, pipes and wiring exposed to see and celebrate.
 While they are extremely difficult and gleefully unforgiving, they also contain surprisingly little of the bullshit that normally marks such minimalist efforts: no guess the verb, no random puzzle solutions pulled out of thin air.
-The logic is usually there, somewhere; it’s just a matter of finding it.
-According to their own lights if not those of our modern times, they’re trying to play tough — very tough — but fair with you.
+The logic is there, somewhere; it’s just a matter of finding it.
+According to their own lights if not those of our modern times, they’re playing tough — very tough — but fair with you.

 (Sources: 8000 Plus of June 1988, July 1988, December 1988, February 1989, April 1989, August 1989, November 1989, and January 1990; Amstrad Action of December 1985, August 1986, November 1987, December 1987, February 1988, September 1988, December 1988, February 1989, April 1989, December 1989, June 1990, November 1990; Crash of May 1988, June 1988, July 1988, and August 1988; Games Machine of September 1988 and September 1990; Your Sinclair of July 1988; Home Computing Weekly of April 12 1983, May 24 1983, September 27 1983, October 30 1984, April 2 1985, April 23 1985, and April 30 1985; Laser Bug of January 1983, June 1983, July/August 1983, and September 1983; ZX Computing of April/May 1985; Acorn Programs of August/September 1984; Acorn User of December 1984; Computer and Video Games of March 1985.
 See also the feature on the Phoenix games in SPAG Magazine #58.